-(Special Provisions on Filing of Petitions with the Court through Electronic Data Processing Systems in Cases Concerning a Petition for Provision of a Special Attestation of Enforceability)

-Article 7 (1) When the persons set forth in the following items file a petition, etc. with the court in cases concerning a petition for provision of a special attestation of enforceability in relation to the cases provided in the respective items (including petitions, etc. filed with that court's presiding judge, authorized judge, commissioned judge, or court clerk; the same applies in the following Article), that petition, etc. must be filed by the means prescribed in paragraph (1) of the preceding Article; provided, however, that this does not apply when petitions, etc. in cases concerning a petition for provision of a special attestation of enforceability that may be filed orally are, in fact, filed orally.

-- (i) a representative who has been delegated a case (excluding a person who became a representative with approval pursuant to the proviso to Article 54, paragraph (1) of the Code of Civil Procedure): the delegated case; - (ii) a person designated under the provisions of Article 2, Article 5, paragraph (1), Article 6, paragraph (2), Article 6-2, paragraph (4) or (5), Article 6-3, paragraph (4) or (5), or Article 7, paragraph (3) of the Act on the Authority of the Minister of Justice over Suits Relating to the Interests of the State (including cases where these provisions apply mutatis mutandis pursuant to Article 9 of that Act): the case subject to the designation; and - (iii) an official delegated under the provisions of Article 153, paragraph (1) of the Local Autonomy Act: the delegated case. - (2) The provisions of Article 132-11, paragraph (2) of the Code of Civil Procedure apply mutatis mutandis to the person set forth in the items of the preceding paragraph, and the provisions of paragraph (3) of that Article apply mutatis mutandis to petitions, etc. in cases concerning a petition for provision of a special attestation of enforceability specified in the main clause of the preceding paragraph, respectively.
+- (Special Provisions on Filing of Motion or Statement with the Court Through Electronic Data Processing Systems in Cases Concerning a Petition for Granting of a Special Attestation of Enforceability) - Article 7 (1) When the persons stated in the following items file a petition or other statement with the court in cases concerning a petition for granting of a special attestation of enforceability in relation to the cases provided in the respective items (including motion or statement filed with that court's presiding judge, authorized judge, commissioned judge, or court clerk; the same applies in the following Article), that motion or statement must be filed by the means prescribed in paragraph (1) of the preceding Article; provided, however, that this does not apply when motion or statement in cases concerning a petition for granting of a special attestation of enforceability that may be filed orally are, in fact, filed orally. - (i) a representative who has been delegated a case (excluding a person who became a representative with approval pursuant to the proviso to Article 54, paragraph (1) of the Code of Civil Procedure): the delegated case; - (ii) a person designated under Article 2, Article 5, paragraph (1), Article 6, paragraph (2), Article 6-2, paragraph (4) or (5), Article 6-3, paragraph (4) or (5), or Article 7, paragraph (3) of the Act on the Authority of the Minister of Justice over Suits Relating to the Interests of the State (including cases where these provisions apply mutatis mutandis pursuant to Article 9 of that Act): the case subject to the designation; and - (iii) an official delegated under Article 153, paragraph (1) of the Local Autonomy Act: the delegated case. - (2) The provisions of Article 132-11, paragraph (2) of the Code of Civil Procedure apply mutatis mutandis to the person stated in the items of the preceding paragraph, and the provisions of paragraph (3) of that Article apply mutatis mutandis to motion or statement in cases concerning a petition for granting of a special attestation of enforceability specified in the main clause of the preceding paragraph, respectively.

-(Filing of Petitions by Document in Cases Concerning a Petition for Provision of a Special Attestation of Enforceability)
+(Filing of Petitions by Document in Cases Concerning a Motion or Statement for Granting of a Special Attestation of Enforceability)